josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 ---

-## Ghost geometry: when the map outlives the territory
+## 👻 Ghost Geometry: When the Map Outlives the Territory

 Ghost geometry emerges when: